hblasins/uwSim/README.md

 In order to reproduce the results from our publications please download the input data (underwater images, 3D models) from [Stanford Digital Repository].

-## Installation

-Please clone the repository to your local drive.
-From MATLAB run `Code/install.m` function to correctly set up MATLAB PATH in your environment.

 ## Directory structure

 * **Code** contains all the Matlab source code